Cheapest Place to Buy a Suitcase (2026): 9 Options Ranked

 The cheapest place to buy a suitcase depends on what you’re actually looking for.
 If you want the absolute lowest price on a functional carry-on, Amazon has budget hardshells under $40 that work fine for occasional travel.
 If you want name-brand luggage at discount prices, TJ Maxx and Costco consistently beat everyone else.

-I’ve bought luggage from almost every retailer on this list over the years.
-The difference between a $35 Amazon carry-on and a $90 Samsonite from TJ Maxx isn’t just quality – it’s knowing when to spend and when to save.
+Retailers price the same bags very differently.
+The difference between a $35 Amazon carry-on and a $90 Samsonite from TJ Maxx isn’t just quality, it’s knowing when to spend and when to save.
 Here’s where to actually find good deals.

 Amazon – Best Selection, Best Price Comparison